tomtom-international/hopic/doc/source/config.rst

    When specified this causes pip to install from this package index instead of the default one.

 ``with-extra-index``
-   This must be a list of URL strings.
+   This must be a single URL string or a list of URL strings.

    When specified this causes pip to look in this index when the primary one doesn't contain the specified packages.